 - Dr. Forrester presents a plant which reviews music; it has a bit of an attitude if you disagree with it.
 Joel's invention is a Magic Slate-style tattoo which lets you fix any regrets you might have about the person named inside the heart.

-- The reporter in the film was incredibly insensitive to Glen's fiancée about his condition, so Joel asks the 'Bots for ways to fix that.
+- The reporter in the film was incredibly insensitive to Glenn's fiancée about his condition, so Joel asks the 'Bots for ways to fix that.
 They don't really cooperate.
 It leaks over to Joel's own condition.

 - Joel takes a turn as the Amazing Colossal Man while Crow and Tom study him.
 Once again, they don't really cooperate.